logux/docs/recipes/cross-tab.md

 ## New Tab

-Note, that if user will open a new tab, Logux will not load action from other tab.
-New tab will load latest state only in two cases:
+Note that if a user opens a new tab, Logux will not load action from another tab.
+A new tab will load the latest state only in two cases:

-1. You use persistance log store on the client-side like [`IndexedStore`](/web-api/#indexedstore).
+1. You use persistent log store on the client-side like [`IndexedStore`](/web-api/#indexedstore).
-2. New tab loads latest state from the server with [subscriptions].
+2. The new tab loads the latest state from the server with [subscriptions].

 [subscriptions]: ../guide/concepts/subscription.md

 ## Server Actions

-By default, all actions came from server are **cross-tab** action.
-All tabs will receive actions from the server, even if only single tab subscribed for them.
+By default, all actions that came from a server are **cross-tab** action.
+All tabs will receive actions from the server, even if only a single tab subscribed to them.

-All actions, which client send to the server is cross-tab actions too.
+All actions, which the client sends to the server, is cross-tab actions too.

 <details open><summary>Redux client</summary>